deckhouse/virtualization/docs/USER_GUIDE.md

 - **Static**: If the [`ipAddressName` field](cr.html#virtualmachine-v1alpha2-spec-networks-ipaddressname) is specified in [`.spec.networks[]`](cr.html#virtualmachine-v1alpha2-spec-networks), the controller uses the IPAddress resource provided by the user (of the `Static` type, `network.deckhouse.io/v1alpha1`).
 The address is defined by the user and doesn't change automatically.

-If an additional network has no IPAM pool configured, the IPAM feature isn't enabled, the interface works in L2-only mode, and IP addressing has to be configured manually in the guest OS.
+If an additional network has no IPAM pool configured, the IPAM feature isn't enabled.
+The interface works in L2-only mode, and IP addressing has to be configured manually in the guest OS.

+{{< alert level="warning" >}}
+If an IPAM pool is configured for an additional network, don't configure a static IP address on the additional interface in the guest OS manually (through Cloud-Init).
+Use the automatic (DHCP) or static (`ipAddressName`) mode to avoid address conflicts.
+{{< /alert >}}

+{{< alert level="info" >}}
+If an additional network has an IPAM pool but the IPAddress resource isn't allocated yet or is in the `Pending` state (for example, because the address pool is exhausted), the interface is temporarily skipped.
+The VM starts without it, and the `NetworkReady` condition reports the error.
+Once an IP address becomes available, the interface is attached automatically.
+{{< /alert >}}

+{{< tabs name="net-ipam" >}}

+{{% tab name="Using the CLI" %}}

 Here is an example VM configuration with automatic IP address allocation for an additional network: